 Class Action Attorney Reviews Deceptive Marketing Lawsuits & False Advertising in the Food Industry for plaintiffs nationwide

-In 2013, General Mills Inc. settled a lawsuit over their Fruit Roll-Ups snack food over allegations of deceptive marketing.
+In 2013, General Mills Inc. settled a lawsuit over their Fruit Roll-Ups snack food over allegations of deceptive food marketing.
 A California federal judge ruled against the food giant, stating the marketing claim “made with real fruit” incorrectly described the product.

 This is only one example of food and beverage companies misleading consumers with unhealthy, and potentially damaging products.
 The top food and beverage companies in the United States, including the organic and natural food companies, spend billions of dollars each year in advertising, much of it full of untruths.

-Healthy Mislabeling & Food False Advertising
+Mislabeled Food & Food False Advertising

 The organic food industry in particular preys on the fear of consumers.
 Food marketing campaigns commonly use terms like the following: